sp1ke77/auth0-ionic/examples/firebase-sample/README.md

-# Auth0 + Ionic + API Sample
+# Auth0 + Ionic + Firebase Sample

-This is a sample Ionic project that uses Auth0 for Authentication.
+This is a sample Ionic project that uses Auth0 for Authentication and Firebase for storing information.
-It's the basic [tabs](https://github.com/driftyco/ionic-starter-tabs) example from [Ionic](http://ionicframework.com/) with the added authentication from Auth0.
+It's the basic [tabs](https://github.com/driftyco/ionic-starter-tabs) example from [Ionic](http://ionicframework.com/) with the added authentication from Auth0 and Firebase as the backend.

 This example uses [Refresh Tokens](https://github.com/auth0/auth0-angular/blob/master/docs/refreshToken.md) so that you will see the Login page only the first time you create the app and then never again.